"In our society," I replied, "it occurs among two different types of people: Christian mystics, and the demon possessed."

 I am open to further evidence, of course, but I do not think a very good case exists for voluntary levitation.
 Involuntary levitation, on the other hand, is another matter.

 Demon Possession.
 Those who watched the 1973 movie, The Exorcist may remember the scene of possessed girl being levitated off the bed.
-This did not happen in the case history which inspired the book, although it is reported that a priest, while seated on a chair, was moved across the room.
+This did not happen in the case history which inspired the book, (the boy's real name is said to have been Roland Hunkeler), although it is reported that a priest, while seated on a chair, was moved across the room.
 In the 2012-13 "possession" case in Gary, Indiana, a girl really was levitated off her bed, and a boy was seen to walk backwards up a wall.

 Again, we can take the case of "Julia", as recorded by the psychiatrist, Dr Richard Gallagher.
 Julia used to fall into trances during which an evil personality emerged.
 It would be easy to write her symptoms off as simply a dissociative disorder, except that she exhibited ESP and involuntary psychokinesis ie poltergeist phenomena.
 In particular, according to Dr Gallagher: